Hong Kong Museum of the War of Resistance and Coastal Defence: Site history

 On 8 December 1941, the Japanese launched their attacks on Hong Kong Island.
 After the fall of the New Territories and Kowloon, the British Forces immediately strengthened the defences at Lei Yue Mun to prevent the Japanese from crossing the Lei Yue Mun Channel from Devil's Peak.
 The defence forces managed to repulse several raids by the Japanese, but were eventually overwhelmed and the fort fell into enemy hands on 19 December.
 The fort no longer bore any defensive significance in the post-war period and became a training ground for the British Forces until 1987, when it was finally vacated.

 Creating the museum

-In 1993, the Urban Council decided to convert the fort into a museum.
-It opened on 25 July 2000.
+In 1993 the Urban Council decided to convert the fort into a museum, and on 25 July 2000 the HKMCD was opened.
 In September 2018, the museum was closed for four years for repairs and renovation work after Super Typhoon Mangkhut.
 It was reopened on 24 November 2022.
+After renaming to its present name on 3 September 2024, the HKMWRCD began including a newly added gallery with regular exhibitions on the War of Resistance, in partnership with cultural institutions in mainland China.